 Alright, you’ve done your prep work, and now it’s time for the main event.
 Installing a junction box is a straightforward process when you take it one step at a time.
 The key is to be methodical and prioritize safety from start to finish.
 Remember, these connections are what keep the power flowing safely behind your walls, so taking your time here is well worth the effort.
 Follow these steps to ensure your installation is secure, safe, and up to code.
 If you ever feel unsure, it’s always best to pause and call for professional electrician repairs.

-Secure the Box
+Step 1: Mount and Secure the Box

 First things first, your junction box needs a solid anchor.
 It must be firmly attached to a framing member, like a wall stud or a ceiling joist.
 Simply letting it hang by the wires is a major safety hazard and won’t pass an electrical inspection.
 Position the box where you need it and use at least two screws to fasten it through the designated holes into the wood.
 This ensures it won’t move or loosen over time, which could put stress on your wire connections and create a dangerous situation.
 A securely mounted box is the foundation of a safe installation, providing the stability needed to protect the delicate connections inside for years to come.